How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 Measurements can go wrong, but don’t worry.
 If you have measured the strip before you have taped it on and find it falling short, leave the extra gap at the end of the whole length.

-This way you can add more light strips when you order again, or you can join strips you already have around.
+This way, you can add more light strips when you order again, or you can join strips you already have around.

 How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2)

 False ceilings, sometimes called a drop ceiling – where you have an extra ‘fake’ ceiling hanging below the main one – are perfect for LED strip lights.
+You can install LED strip lights as you would on a normal ceiling, but you need to consider how to hide the power cables once complete.

 Installing strip lights on false ceiling shares many of the same challenges as installing them on any other ceiling.